- What is Child Abuse and Neglect?

 - Physical abuse is non-accidental physical injury as a result of beating, hitting, slapping, biting, etc. Physical discipline, such as spanking or paddling, is not considered abuse as long as it is reasonable and causes no bodily injury to the child.

 - Emotional abuse is a pattern of behavior that impairs a child’s emotional development or sense of self-worth.
-Examples are telling a child her or she is worthless, threatening, withholding love and affection.
+Examples include threatening, withholding love and affection and telling a child that he or she is worthless.

 - Sexual abuse includes activities by a parent or caregiver such as fondling a child’s genitals, penetration, incest, rape, sodomy, indecent exposure, and exploitation through prostitution or the production of pornographic materials.

 - What are the consequences of Child Abuse?

 While the physical wounds heal, there are several long-term consequences of experiencing the trauma of abuse or neglect.
 Abused children often are at risk of experiencing cognitive delays and emotional difficulties, among other issues.
 Childhood trauma also negatively affects nervous system and immune system development, putting children who have been maltreated at a higher risk for health problems as adults.

 - What should I do if I suspect child abuse and/or neglect?

 Off post: You should report your concerns to the appropriate authorities, such as child protective services (CPS) or local law enforcement.
 CPS has trained professionals who can evaluate the situation and determine whether help and services are needed.
 Following is a list of on post-off post agencies and contact information: